- Collective Bargaining Agreement

 A. Covered Employers

 This Policy applies to all employment recruitment activities on the campuses and in the buildings of Southwestern Michigan College (SMC) conducted by all private sector and public sector employers, third-party recruiters (employment agencies, temporary agencies, search firms or agents) and all branches of the United States armed services, both full time and reserve service, and the Michigan National Guard (collectively referred to as “Employment Recruiters”).
 All Employment Recruiter activities involving SMC students shall be consistent with and limited to the practices and activities set out in this Policy.
-Employment Recruiters are welcome to contact SMC’s Office of Career Development or the Vice President of Enrollment Management and Campus Life with any questions or concerns regarding this Policy.
+Employment Recruiters are welcome to contact SMC’s Office of Career Development or the Vice President of Enrollment Management and Campus Life with any questions regarding this Policy.

 All Employment Recruiters must comply with all applicable federal and state laws regarding nondiscrimination and affirmative action, including Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, Title VII of the Civil Rights Act of 1964, and Michigan’s Elliot-Larsen Civil Rights Act and Persons With Disabilities Civil Rights Act.
 SMC is committed to a policy of nondiscrimination and equal opportunity for all persons regardless of race, gender, color, religion, creed, national origin or ancestry, age, marital status, height, weight, disability, or veteran status regarding employment, educational programs and activities, and admissions.
 Inquiries or complaints regarding discrimination by Employment Recruiters should be made to SMC’s Vice President of Enrollment Management and Campus Life.